rickybassom/gmn-python-api/README.md

 pip install git+https://github.com/gmn-data-platform/gmn-python-api
 ```

+Refer to the [Troubleshooting](docs/troubleshooting.md) guide if you encounter any issues.

 There is also a
 [development Google Colab notebook](https://colab.research.google.com/github/gmn-data-platform/gmn-data-endpoints/blob/dc25444cb98693081443bb31e8f6b2abbed3fde2/gmn_data_analysis_template.ipynb)
 that can be used to install the latest development code.